Installation instructions from the Homebrew website

 Homebrew installed PostgreSQL on macOS are configured by default to allow password-less logins.
 But for Linux, if you wish to

-use PostgreSQL without a password, you’ll need to ensure your user is added to the pg_hba.conf
+use PostgreSQL without a password, you’ll need to ensure your pg_hba.conf

 We recommend adding this entry right after the postgres